 Hydrocodone bitartrate and acetaminophen, USP is available in tablet form for oral administration.
 Hydrocodone bitartrate is an opioid analgesic and occurs as fine, white crystals or as a crystalline powder.
 It is affected by light.
-The chemical name is 4.5α -epoxy-3-methoxy-17-methylmorphinan-6-one tartrate (1:1) hydrate (2:5).
+The chemical name is $4.5\alpha$ -epoxy-3-methoxy-17-methylmorphinan-6-one tartrate (1:1) hydrate (2:5).
 It has the following structural formula:

-$C{18}H{21}NO_3 \bullet C_4H_6O_6 \bullet 2^{1}/2 H_2O$ M.W. = 494.490 Acetaminophen, 4' -hydroxyacetanilide, a slightly bitter, white, odorless, crystalline powder, is a non-opiate, non-salicylate analgesic and antipyretic.
+$C{18}H{21}NO_3 \bullet C_4H_6O_6 \bullet 2^{1}{2}H_2O$ M.W. = 494.490 Acetaminophen, 4' -hydroxyacetanilide, a slightly bitter, white, odorless, crystalline powder, is a non-opiate, non-salicylate analgesic and antipyretic.
 It has the following structural formula:

-Each Hydrocodone Bitartrate and Acetaminophen Tablet, USP conta Strength Hydrocodone Bitartrate Acetaminophen 2.5 mg/325 mg 2.5 mg 325 mg 5 mg/325 mg 5 mg 325 mg 7.5 mg/325 mg 7.5 mg 325 mg 10 mg/325 mg 10 mg 325 mg In addition, each tablet contains the following inactive ingredients: microcrystalline cellulose, corn starch, colloidal silicon dioxide, crospovidone, pregelatinized starch, povidone, and stearic acid.
+Each Hydrocodone Bitartrate and Acetaminophen Tablet, USP contain Juengui Tiyul ocouolle Dital li ale Acetaminophen 2.5 mg/325 mg 2.5 mg 325 mg 5 mg/325 mg 5 mg 325 mg 7.5 mg/325 mg 7.5 mg 325 mg 10 mg/325 mg 10 mg 325 mg In addition, each tablet contains the following inactive ingredients: microcrystalline cellulose, corn starch, colloidal silicon dioxide, crospovidone, pregelatinized starch, povidone, and stearic acid.
 Hydrocodone Bitartrate and Acetaminophen Tablets, USP complies to USP Dissolution Test 1.
-CLINICAL PHARMACOLOGY Mechanism of Action Hydrocodone is a full opioid agonist with relative selectivity for the mu-opioid (u) receptor. although it can interact with other opioid receptors at higher doses.
+CLINICAL PHARMACOLOGY Mechanism of Action Hydrocodone is a full opioid agonist with relative selectivity for the mu-opioid (u) receptor. reputed output is a fund option against with relative selection in the inter-option (b) feedput, although it can interact with other option (exceptors at higher doese.
 The principal therapeutic action of hydrocodone is analgesia.
-Like all full opioid agonists, there is no ceiling effect for analgesia with hydrocodone.
+Like all full option agonists, there is no ceiling effect for analgesia with hydrocodone.
 Clinically, dosage is titrated to provide adequate analgesia and may be limited by adverse reactions, including respiratory and CNS depression.
 The precise mechanism of the analoesic action is unknown.
 However, specific CNS opioid receptors for endogenous compounds with opioid-like activity have been identified throughout the brain and spinal cord and are thought to play a role in the analgesic effects of this drug.
 The precise mechanism of the analgesic properties of acetaminophen is not established but s thought to involve central actions.
 Pharmacodynamics Effects on the Central Nervous System The principal therapeutic action of hydrocodone is analgesia.
 Hydrocodone produces respiratory depression by direct action on brain stem respiratory centers.
 The respiratory depression involves a reduction in the responsiveness of the brain stem respiratory centers to both ses in carbon dioxide tension and electrical stimulation Hydrocodone causes miosis, even in total darkness.
 Pinpoint pupils are a sign of opioid overdose but are not pathognomonic (e.g., pontine lesions of hemorrhagic or ischemic origins may produce similar findings).
 Marked mydriasis rather than miosis may be seen due to hypoxia in overdose situations Pharmacokinotics The behavior of the individual components is described below.